Valley of the Dolls (novel): In popular culture

-In 2012, Marina and the Diamonds released her Electra Heart album, the tenth track on the album is named "Valley of the Dolls", one of the lyrics is as follows; "in the valley of the dolls, we sleep, got a hole inside of me."
+The tenth track on Marina and the Diamonds' 2012 album Electra Heart is named "Valley of the Dolls"; the lyrics include the line: "in the valley of the dolls, we sleep, got a hole inside of me."

+In Chuck Palahniuk's 2018 novel Adjustment Day, the novel's plot is examined alongside several other novels (including Palahniuk's own Fight Club) to find a core plot that they all share.